5: Health Careers

 By far the most common type of lab that MLT students find employment in after graduation are in hospital or clinic laboratories.

-Hospital Labs – laboratories located inside hospitals.
-Typically staffed 24 hours/day.
-Offer a wide variety of tests.
+- Hospital Labs – These are laboratories located inside hospitals.
+They are typically staffed 24 hours/day and offer a wide variety of tests.

-Clinic Labs – laboratories located inside clinics.
-More restricted staffing hours vs. hospitals.
+- Clinic Labs – These are laboratories located inside clinics.
+They have more restricted staffing hours compared to hospitals.
 Fewer tests are typically performed in a clinic lab.
 Some tests are sent out to their associated hospital or to a reference laboratory.

 Other types of labs include reference, research, nursing homes, government agencies, industry, and military labs.